Kentucky:

 All compensation for employment, including payment in kind and

-employees of opposite sexes in the same establishment by paying
+of opposite sexes in the same establishment by paying different

-different wage rates for comparable work on jobs which have
+wage rates for comparable work on jobs which have comparable

-in any occupation in Kentucky.
-Any employer violating this Act
+occupation in Kentucky.
+Any employer in violation shall not reduce

-shall not reduce the wages of any employee in order to comply
+the wages of any employee in order to comply with KRS 337.420 –

 No employer can discharge or discriminate against any employee